Tofu: Japan

 In Japan, cubes of lightly coated and fried tofu topped with a kombu dashi-based sauce are called agedashi dōfu (揚げ出し豆腐).
 Soft tofu that has been thinly sliced and deep fried, known as aburage in Japan, is commonly blanched, seasoned with soy sauce and mirin and served in dishes such as kitsune udon.

 In Gifu Prefecture, there is a local specialty called komo-dofu, which consists of tofu that has been wrapped in a komo, or mat of woven straw, which leaves its imprint on the exterior.
 The wrapped tofu is then boiled in soup stock.
 Voids within the tofu develop during the boiling process, allowing the soup stock flavor to penetrate and giving it a distinctive porous appearance.

-Soft tofu can also be broken up or mashed and mixed with raw ingredients prior to being cooked.
-For example, Japanese ganmodoki is a mixture of chopped vegetables and mashed tofu.
-The mixture is bound together with starch and deep-fried.
-Chinese families sometimes make a steamed meatloaf or meatball dish from equal parts of coarsely mashed tofu and ground pork.

 Japanese miso soup is frequently made with tofu.